precice/calculix-adapter/docs/adapter-calculix-get-calculix.md

 title: Get CalculiX
 permalink: adapter-calculix-get-calculix.html
 keywords: adapter, calculix, building, spooles, arpack, yaml-cpp
-summary: "Building CalculiX itself can already be quite a challenges.
+summary: "Building CalculiX itself can already be quite a challenge.
 That's why we collected here some recipe."
 ---

 The CalculiX adapter for preCICE directly modifies the source code of CalculiX and produces an alternative executable `ccx_preCICE`.
 Therefore, we first need to get and (optionally) build CalculiX from source.